 Can Reservists and Territorial Army personnel claim?

-To get a tax refund, HMRC says you need to be travelling to temporary workplaces.
-Reservists and Territorial Army personnel tend to spend most of their service in one place, which wouldn't qualify and is an example of when you wouldn't be able to claim an MOD tax refund.
+The HMRC rules for travel tax refunds say that you need to be travelling to temporary workplaces to qualify.
+Reservists and Territorial Army personnel tend to spend most of their service in one place, so they’re not usually eligible to claim.

 Need more help?